-At the bus-stand her father washed her and freshens her up, they had some breakfast and went to the uncle house in a cycle rickshaw.
+At the bus-stand her father washed her and freshened her up, they had some breakfast and went to the uncle house in a cycle rickshaw.

 Her uncle was delighted to see them but sad that he had lost his sister-in-law.
 He hugged little Mumtaz and took her in.
 He gave her a doll to play and while she was busy Pasha related what happened in the past week.
-He then asked his brother if he would keep Mumtaz with him, his brother was absolutely delighted of course.
+He then asked his brother if he would keep Mumtaz with him, his brother was very delighted ofcourse.
 But he was worried would Mumtaz stay without her parents.
-Pasha stayed with his brother for a few days until Mumtaz got accustomed to living with her uncle and aunty and one fine morning Pasha left back for the village.
+Pasha stayed with his brother for a few days while Mumtaz got accustomed to living with her uncle and aunty and one fine morning Pasha left back for the village.
 He was very sad to leave Mumtaz with him but knew that she would be well looked after by his brother.
-He kissed the little one while she was still asleep and gave the little pouch what her mother had given and left.
+He kissed the little one while she was still asleep and left the little pouch what her mother had given and left.

 It was a new day for Mumtaz when she woke up the next morning she never really missed her dad as she was kind of used to him and her uncle going to market.
 Her aunty gave her some breakfast and she went to play with her doll and the other children in the neighborhood.
 When evening came she missed not seeing her dad and asked her uncle where he was.
 He told her that he had gone back to the village but would return soon, she was happy with his answer and went back to her playing.
 She had a very long day so fell asleep early that night.